 4. Reach your life & financial goals

-Investing is one of the key ways to help you to achieving your financial goals.
+Investing is one of the key ways to help you to achieve your financial goals.
 When your money is earning a higher rate of return than a savings account, you will be earning more money both over the long term and within a faster period.
 This return on your investments can be used towards major life goals, such as buying a first home, starting your own business or becoming financially free and retiring early.

 5. Get tax benefits